 The first thing to try is a simple Google search for the name of your instrument and your area.
 Even if that doesn't turn up a teacher, it might still turn up a player, who can point you in the right direction or may consider private lessons.

-You can also investigate local folk festivals or Irish societies, who often have better connections and will be able to help.
+You can also investigate local folk festivals or Irish societies, which often have better connections and will be able to help.

 If finding a real-life teacher is impossible, you have a handful of other options.